Defense industry of Turkey: 1970s-1980s

-After the US imposed a military embargo on Türkiye following the 1974 Cyprus operation, Turkiye, acting on the principle of "self-sufficiency in the defense industry", established TAI, operating in the aviation sector, in 1974, and Aselsan, operating in the wireless and electronics sector, in 1975.
-The US failed to achieve its desired goal by imposing an embargo on Türkiye but caused the US to lose its influence on Turkey.
-These two companies would become the largest defense industry companies in Türkiye in the modern era.
+After the US imposed a military embargo on Turkey following the 1974 Cyprus operation, acting on the principle of "self-sufficiency in the defense industry", Turkey established Turkish Aerospace Industries (TAI) in 1974 to operate in the aviation sector, and Aselsan in 1975 to operate in the wireless and electronics sector.
+The US failed to achieve its desired goal by imposing an embargo on Turkey but caused the US to lose its influence on Turkey.
+These two companies would become the largest defense industry companies in Turkey in the modern era.

-1974-2004

 In the 1980s, state initiative was undertaken to realize the modernization of the Turkish Armed Forces and the establishment of a national defence industry based on contemporary technology was set as the primary goal.
-Havelsan was established in 1982 and Roketsan, Türkiye's largest missile manufacturer, was established in 1988.
+Havelsan was established in 1982 and Roketsan, Turkey's largest missile manufacturer, was established in 1988.
 During the term of Prime Minister Turgut Özal, the idea of technology transfer in the defense industry was generally adopted.
 In this direction, joint projects were developed with Western allied countries and joint defense industry companies were established.
-TEI was established in 1985 with an American partnership to maintain, repair and produce engine parts for F-16 fighter jets and engines.
+Turkish Engine Industries (TEI) was established in 1985 with an American partnership to maintain, repair and produce engine parts for F-16 fighter jets and engines.

 The first step in this direction was taken by the establishment of defence equipment Directorate as a state enterprise.
 However, the shortcomings stemming from its state-bound status prevented the success and all the properties of that enterprise were transferred to the Undersecretariat for Defense Industries (SSM) which was established in 1985 under the Law No: 3238.